kazajhodo/sequelpro-pantheon/README.md

 my-pantheon-accounts-email-address@my-domain.com
 my-pantheon-account-password

 First is terminus authentication.
-Your pantheon account email address.
+Replace 'my-pantheon-accounts-email-address@my-domain.com' with your pantheon account email address.

 Second is your pantheon account password.
-This is passed to sequel pro, then sequel pro uses it to authenticate with the pantheon database.
+Replace 'my-pantheon-account-password'.

-Third is to make sure the 'TEMPLATE' variable is correct within connect.sh.
+Third is to make sure the 'TEMPLATE' variable is correct.

 # Usage
 Make executable.